The Bio-CEED study

 The Biological correlates of Cognitive and Emotional Empathy Development

-In addition, we are particularly interested in investigating oxytocin and vasopressin as possible biological correlates of empathy development.
-The hormones are measured non-evasively, in saliva.
+The study includes an in-depth measurement of emotional and cognitive empathy using multiple measures, including observations of behavior and eye-tracking.
+In addition, we are interested in investigating oxytocin and cortisol as possible biological correlates of empathy development.
+The hormones are measured non-evasively in hair.

 Main team members (click for more information)